A unique identifier that identifies a single line item or multiple line item order associated with the Selling Manager sale record(s).

 1113.
 During the transition period and even after, the new and old OrderID formats will still be supported/accepted in all Trading API call request payloads.
 After the transition period (which will be announced), only the new OrderID format will be returned in all Trading API call response payloads, regardless of the Trading WSDL version used or specified compatibility level.

 Note: For sellers integrated with the new order ID format, please note that the identifier for an order will change as it goes from unpaid to paid status.
-When using a ReviseSellingManagerSaleRecord call, either of these order IDs (paid or unpaid status) can be used to update a Sale Record.
+Sellers can check to see if an order has been paid by looking for a value of 'CheckoutComplete' in the OrderStatus.CheckoutStatus field in the response of GetSellingManagerSaleRecord or call.
+Sellers should not fulfill orders until buyer has made payment.
+When using a GetSellingManagerSaleRecord call to retrieve a sale record associated with a specific order, either of these order IDs (paid or unpaid status) can be used to identify the order.